0

 The remainder covers GrabFood’s operating costs, including delivery partner insurance, cashless payment transaction costs, product and service improvements, and backend manpower.

-Part of the money made by food delivery apps are also used to finance advertising efforts that increase the visibility of food joints and ultimately drive traffic to their stores.
+Part of the money made by food delivery apps is also used to finance advertising efforts that increase the visibility of food joints and ultimately drive traffic to their stores.

 In Thailand, GrabFood launched a two-month campaign in 2020 titled “Free Your Hunger.”
 The initiative was aimed at doubling GrabFood customer numbers and sales by restaurant partners looking to rebound from the pandemic.
 It highlighted 100 signature dishes from 75 restaurants and offered free delivery service in a radius of three kilometers and 50 percent discounts through 30,000 deals.